Azure/Azure-Media-Services-Explorer/README.md

 **The latest binary for Windows (with a MSI installer) is available in the [releases section](https://github.com/Azure/Azure-Media-Services-Explorer/releases)**.

-This application requires the installlation of
+This application requires the installation of
 - [.NET **Desktop** Runtime 6.0](https://dotnet.microsoft.com/download/dotnet/6.0)
 - [Microsoft Edge Webview2 runtime](https://developer.microsoft.com/microsoft-edge/webview2/)